bifromqio/bifromq/README.md

 ---

 BifroMQ is a high-performance, distributed MQTT broker implementation that seamlessly integrates native multi-tenancy support.
-It is designed to support building large-scale IoT device connections and messaging systems, Currently, it serves as the foundational technology for Baidu [IoTCore](https://cloud.baidu.com/product/iot.html), a public serverless cloud service.
+It is designed to support building large-scale IoT device connections and messaging systems.

 ## Features